-To add a material, click the gear button at the bottom of the Materials tab.
-It offers two commands for adding materials: New Material and New from Selected.
-The second option will create a customizable copy of the selected material.
-Both commands open the Create New Material dialog.
+To add a material, click the gear button at the bottom of the Materials tab and choose New Material.
+The Create New Material dialog will open.

 - 1 Preview box.

 - 2 Preview mode switch: sphere, cube and flat surface samples.

 - 3 Matte / Glossy selector.

 - 4 Library of materials.

 - 5 Texture category selector.

-- 6 Library of textures.
+- 6 Library of textures